 All harvest strategies are developed in line with the Commonwealth Fisheries Harvest Strategy Policy and Guidelines.

-To export from an Australian commercial fishery, the fishery must be approved as a wildlife trade operation by the Department of the Environment under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+To export from an Australian commercial fishery, the fishery must be approved as a wildlife trade operation by the Department of Climate Change, Energy, the Environment and Water under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

-In May 2019, the AFMA submitted an application for the Commonwealth Eastern Tuna and Billfish Fishery (the fishery) to the Department for assessment as an approved wildlife trade operation under the EPBC Act.
-Following assessment, the fishery has been approved as wildlife trade operation for three years, until 19 August 2022,
+In May 2022, AFMA submitted an application for the Commonwealth Eastern Tuna and Billfish Fishery (the fishery) to the Department for assessment as an approved wildlife trade operation under the EPBC Act.
+Following assessment, the fishery has been approved as wildlife trade operation for three years, until 19 August 2025.

 Read the details of the Eastern Tuna and Billfish Fishery wildlife trade approval and conditions.

 Commonwealth marine reserves are areas established under Australian environment law to help conserve the spectacular marine life in our oceans.
 They allow ecologically sustainable use of our marine resources and provide special places for people to enjoy and appreciate the fantastic diversity of our marine habitats.

 Marine reserves are sometimes known as marine protected areas or marine parks and are managed by the Department of Climate Change, Energy, the Environment and Water.

 More information about marine reserves can be found on the Department of Climate Change, Energy, the Environment and Water website.